Prerequisites

 - You receive

-in WebSocket events - You need to query metadata using that index
+@123in WebSocket events - You need to query metadata using that index

 - You place orders using the same

-endpoint, which provides crucial information like price precision and size decimals.
+spotMeta endpoint, which provides crucial information like price precision and size decimals.

 Detecting spot vs perpetual orders

 Your bot monitors a trader who trades both spot and perps.
 Spot orders are cash trades (you own the asset), perps involve leverage and funding payments.
 For simplicity, you might want to mirror only spot trades initially.
-Thecoin
+Thecoin field in WebSocket events tells you the market type:

-, it’s a spot market.
+@ or contains /, it’s a spot market.
 Otherwise, it’s a perpetual contract.

 Filter to spot-only mirroring: